Round Windows for Homes

 Configure a Round Window Size

 As a specialty window, you will typically have a lot of flexibility on the part of your window manufacturer to achieve the measurements you need in your home.
-However, the manufacturer may offer some limitations on dimensions—particularly for elliptical and chord windows.
+However, the manufacturer may offer some limitations on dimensions — particularly for elliptical and chord windows.
 Generally, these standard window sizes are listed in the technical documents accompanying the windows.
 Or you can consult with your windows dealer to help pick the right window for you.

 Finding a Local Window Installer

 A round window requires a lot more expertise than your average DIYer can handle.
-They typically necessitate cutting a new rough opening in the exterior wall—and a circular shape is much more difficult to cut out than your standard rectangle.
+They typically necessitate cutting a new rough opening in the exterior wall — and a circular shape is much more difficult to cut out than your standard rectangle.

-Additionally, round windows may be a lot heavier or larger than a typical window, depending on the size you choose.
+Additionally, they may be a lot heavier or larger than a typical window, depending on the size you choose.
 For this reason, it is best to seek out an experienced local window installer near you who can do the job.
 They can make sure you have an airtight seal between the window and the wall, to prevent air leaks and water infiltration.